Do you know Jesus?

 We are all going to die one day.
 Are you ready?

-Jesus has come so you may live abundantly on earth and eternally!
+Jesus has come so you can be set free from your brokenness to live abundantly on earth and eternally because that’s the life God designed for you!
 (John 10:10, Romans 5:17)

-Ask Jesus to reveal Himself to you and be alert to promptings in your heart and opportunities that come your way.
+Ask Jesus to reveal Himself to you and be alert to promptings in your heart and opportunities that come your way as His Spirit leads you.

 Go to the source himself: What Did Jesus Say? http://www.whatdidjesussay.com/